theogf/AugmentedGaussianProcesses.jl/docs/src/userguide.md

 Once the model has been trained it is finally possible to compute predictions.
 There always three possibilities :

-- `predict_f(model, X_test, covf=true, fullcov=false)` : Compute the parameters (mean and covariance) of the latent normal distributions of each test points.
+- `predict_f(model, X_test; covf=true, fullcov=false)` : Compute the parameters (mean and covariance) of the latent normal distributions of each test points.
 If `covf=false` return only the mean, if `fullcov=true` return a covariance matrix instead of only the diagonal
-- `predict_y(model,X_test)` : Compute the point estimate of the predictive likelihood for regression or the label of the most likely class for classification.
+- `predict_y(model, X_test)` : Compute the point estimate of the predictive likelihood for regression or the label of the most likely class for classification.
-- `proba_y(model,X_test)` : Return the mean with the variance of eahc point for regression or the predictive likelihood to obtain the class `y=1` for classification.
+- `proba_y(model, X_test)` : Return the mean with the variance of eahc point for regression or the predictive likelihood to obtain the class `y=1` for classification.

 ## Miscellaneous